clips/wordkit/README.rst

   from sklearn.pipeline import FeatureUnion

   # The fields we want to extract from our corpora.
-  fields = ('orthography', 'frequency', 'syllables')
+  fields = ('orthography', 'frequency', 'phonology', 'syllables')

   # Filter function
   # A filter function can be added to a corpus to filter out any